klalicki/portfolio-builder/README.md

 - **Pages**: These are the main pages of the site, like the about page, portfolio page, and contact page.
 These are built in an editor that allows you to add text, images, and other content to the page.
 You can also add special blocks, including a portfolio grid.

-- **Homepage**: This is a special page that is used for the homepage of the site.
+- **Homepage**: This is a special page that is used for the homepage of the site and cannot be unlisted or unpublished.
 Other than that, it is the same as a regular page.

+### Publish Status

+Each page and project has a 'publish status' that determines whether it is visible on the live site.
+There are three options:

+- **Yes**: The page or project is visible on the live site.

+- **No**: The page or project is not visible on the live site.

+- **Unlisted**: The page or project is visible on the live site, but it is hidden from the navigation menu and 'all' portfolio group (for projects only).
+You can still access the page by visiting its URL directly.
+In addition, unlisted projects can be added to custom portfolio groups and displayed on the site using the Portfolio View component.
+This can be useful if you want to share a project with a specific group of people without making it public. _Note: unlisted projects can still be found by others on the internet - if you are legally required to keep a project confidential, this will ***NOT*** suffice._

 # Organizing Content